akisblack/browser-copypasta/README.md

 >Live version: https://browsercp.tk

 ### A copypasta generator built with [SvelteKit](https://kit.svelte.dev).
-It uses MDsveX for markdown compiling and TailwindCSS for its CSS.
+It uses MDsveX for handling copypasta data and TailwindCSS for its CSS.

 ---